- Legislative Requirements

-The PWGSC - Real Property Branch Accessibility Procedure is intended:
+The PSPC - Accessibility Procedure (please contact SNGP.NPMS@tpsgc-pwgsc.gc.ca to obtain this procedure) is intended:

 - To ensure that the Treasury Board Accessibility Standard for Real Property is met when acquiring and managing real property.

-- To provide direction to national and regional PWGSC personnel involved in real property acquisition, construction, or major refit projects on the application and implementation of the TB Accessibility Standard.
+- To provide direction to national and regional PSPC personnel involved in real property acquisition, construction, or major refit projects on the application and implementation of the TB Accessibility Standard.

 - To ensure that:

 - the accessibility requirements identified in the TB Accessibility Standard are considered early in a project's planning phase for the provision of barrier-free access to, use of, and egress from real property that is or will come under the administration of PSPC and managed by the RPB; and

 - where accessibility deficiencies are identified, requisite decisions are taken and/or approvals sought in a timely fashion.

 The Procedure includes roles and responsibilities as well as an exemption criteria and approval process.

 The federal standards for Crown-owned or leased real property are defined in the Canadian Standards Association's CAN/CSA B651 95 Barrier-free Design Standard for existing buildings and the new CAN/CSA B651-04 Accessible Design for the Built Environment for new construction and major re-fit projects.
 It should be noted that:

 - The CSA standard differs from provincial building codes